I-1-2-16.Fee Agreements — Subsequent Application Is Filed While Request for Review Is Pending at the Appeals Council

 The AAJ:

-Issues an order to Representative Kirk rescinding the fee agreement approval the FO issued (in connection with the subsequent application and the fee agreement dated July 1, 2017) and disapproving that fee agreement.
+Issues an order to Representative Kirk rescinding the fee agreement approval the FO issued (in connection with the subsequent application and the fee agreement dated July 1, 2023) and disapproving that fee agreement.
 The basis for the disapproval is that an exception applies: the claimant appointed more than one representative, all representatives did not sign a single fee agreement, and the representative who did not sign the fee agreement did not waive charging and collecting a fee.

 Issues an order to Representatives Kirk and Spock disapproving the fee agreement submitted in connection with the prior application.
-Because the second “tier” of the agreement provides for a fee that exceeds the statutory limits at the level of AC review, the first basis for the disapproval is that it specifies a fee that is not limited to the lesser of 25 percent of past-due benefits or $7,200.
+Because the second “tier” of the agreement allows for a fee that exceeds the statutory limits at the level of AC review, the first basis for the disapproval is that it specifies a fee that is not limited to the lesser of 25 percent of past-due benefits or $7,200.
 The second basis is that an exception applies: the claimant appointed more than one representative; not all representatives signed a single fee agreement; and the representative who did not sign the fee agreement did not waive charging and collecting a fee.

 The PC notifies Representative Kirk that the fee based on the incorrectly approved fee agreement is no longer the authorized fee.
 However, Representative Kirk's fee petition may include services performed in connection with both applications.

-The PC calculates that the additional title II past-due benefits resulting from the AC's favorable decision are $30,000.
+The PC calculates that the additional Title II past-due benefits resulting from the AC's favorable decision are $30,000.
 The PC recalculates the past-due benefits under the rules for “Partially Favorable Decisions — Decision More Favorable on Appeal” in POMS GN 03920.030B and withholds the appropriate amount.